"Sloan C-Functions are amazing community-wide parties that happen most Thursday nights."

-The MIT Sloan MBA program has announced the launch of the Healthcare Certificate.
-The national and global healthcare and health management related challenges provide unique opportunities for MIT Sloan students and faculty to make an important impact on the world through innovative research and educational activities.
+MIT Sloan Initiative for Health Systems Innovation (HSI) offers the Healthcare Certificate to MIT students enrolled in a degree-granting program.
+The national and global healthcare and health management challenges provide unique opportunities for MIT students and faculty to make an important impact on the world through innovative research and educational activities.

-MIT Sloan students and faculty who are passionate about healthcare and health management create a vibrant community.
-Opportunities are growing for MIT Sloan students in various career paths within the healthcare ecosystem and related industries.
+MIT students and faculty who are concerned about healthcare and health management create a vibrant community.
+Opportunities are growing for MIT students in many career paths within the healthcare ecosystem and related industries.
 The Healthcare Certificate's curriculum and requirements prepare students for career paths such as the pharmaceutical and biomedical industries, healthcare consulting, management positions within healthcare delivery systems, healthcare innovation and entrepreneurship, and global healthcare delivery.

 “Our mission, along with the mission of MIT Sloan, is to both develop leaders who make a difference in the world, and also to make a contribution to thinking about the topic of leadership.”

 “The conditions in the neighborhoods we were visiting were different than what we realized before getting there.
 Beyond that, what was surprising was that there weren’t surprises!”